sfbrigade/data-covid19-sfbayarea/README.md

 ## Installation

 This project requires Python 3 to run.
-It was built specifically with version `3.7.4`, but it may run with other versions.
-However, it does take advantage of insertion-ordered dictionaries which are only reliable in `3.7+`.
+It was built specifically with version `3.8.6`, but it may run with other versions.
+However, it does take advantage of assignment expressions which are only available in `3.8+`.
 To install this project, you can simply run `./install.sh` in your terminal.
 This will set up the virtual environment and install all of the dependencies from `requirements.txt` and `requirements-dev.txt`.
 However, it will not keep the virtual environment running when the script ends.
 If you want to stay in the virtual environment, you will have to run `source env/bin/activate` separately from the install script.